 Little Italy was just how I had imagined.
 There were restaurants on everywhere.

 For those of you that have been following me for a while, you know that I love to get an ornament where ever I travel, check out my post on Souvenirs.
 My eyes lit up the moment I turned the corner and saw “Christmas in New York”.
 Ugh!
 I was a kid in a candy store.
 I picked up a cutest ornament to commemorate the trip.
 You’re going to have to wait until Christmas to see it.

 While in little Italy I stopped by this restaurant called “Cafe Roma” and ordered a Strawberry Gelato.
 It was tastyAfterwards, I made my way back to my hotel.
 I took a take a nap before going to BlogHer18 Health.

 Check out the vlog down below.
 As I mentioned earlier this was my first time in New York.
-If you want to see more from my trip to New York then see this other posts, BlogHer18, Empire State Building, and The Statue of Liberty.
+If you want to see more from my trip to New York then see these other posts, BlogHer18, Empire State Building, and The Statue of Liberty.

 Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel so you can keep up with my latest videos.
 I upload new videos every Sunday and Thursday.
 I hope you enjoyed reading this blog post about visiting The 9/11 Memorial and Museum.
 If you have any questions feel free to comment below.